 To get better, you need to take an active role in your treatment.
-You're not just a patient.
+You can't be passive as a patient.
 You and your doctor have to work as a team.

 Of course, you might not feel up to taking an active role in anything.
 You might have doubts that treatment will help.
 But push yourself.
 Depression can make you feel powerless.
 Taking charge of your treatment is one way to feel in control again.

 Stick with it.
-Treatment won't work right away.
+Treatment usually won't work right away.
 Antidepressants may not take effect for four to six weeks.
-In some cases, a medication may not work and you'll need to try another.
+In some cases, a medication may not work and you'll need to try another, or possibly a combination of medicines.
 Therapy can take a while, too.
 But don't despair.
 If you give them time, these treatments are very likely to help.
 When a depressed person gets the right medicine, at the right dose, and takes it long enough, treatment succeeds about 70% of the time.
 But you and your doctor may need to try quite a few treatments before landing on the right therapy for you.

 Take your medicine as prescribed.
 Get into good habits.
 Take your medicine at the same time every day.
 It's easier to remember if you do it along with another activity, like brushing your teeth, eating breakfast, or getting into bed.
 Get a weekly pillbox, which will make it easy to see if you've missed a dose.